Obstructionist FBI Sends Very Heavily Redacted FBI-Steele Docs to Congress

 Watch:

-The new FBI documents show Steele was used as a source for an online news article and confirmed to an “outside third party” that he had a confidential relationship with the bureau.
+The new FBI documents show Steele was used as a source for an online news article and confirmed to an “outside third party” that he had a confidential relationship with the bureau. [see the docs below]

 We knew that too.
 The online news article was one of the documents used to obtain the warrant.
 It was presented to the judge as a secondary source of evidence, but it was the same evidence regurgitated.